jakka351/Project-Nullwear/README.md

 happening.
 Their radios are not compromised.
 Their networks are not breached.
 Their devices behave exactly as designed.
-The exposure comes from the ordinary, by-design operation of standard-issue Axon equipment, broadcasting a manufacturer code that distinguishes it from any other Bluetooth device on earth."* 7.2 - WEAPONISED BLUETOOTH TRACKING OF POLICE
+The exposure comes from the ordinary, by-design operation of standard-issue Axon equipment, broadcasting a manufacturer code that distinguishes it from any other Bluetooth device on earth."* Mitigation Report, §7.2.

 ## The fix in one paragraph